glue-viz/glue/doc/customizing_guide/toolbar.rst

 When defining a data viewer (as described in :doc:`full_custom_qt_viewer`), it is straightforward to add a toolbar that can then be used to add tools.
-To do this, when defining your `glue.viewers.common.qt.data_viewer.DataViewer` subclass, you should also specify the ``_toolbar_cls`` and ``tools`` class-level attributes, which should give the class to use for the toolbar, and the default tools that should be present in the toolbar:
+To do this, when defining your :class:`~glue.viewers.common.qt.data_viewer.DataViewer` subclass, you should also specify the ``_toolbar_cls`` and ``tools`` class-level attributes, which should give the class to use for the toolbar, and the default tools that should be present in the toolbar: